MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 We support installing software with EasyBuild only in the LUMI software stacks, not in CrayEnv.

-Let's assume that we want to install software in the `LUMI/22.06` stack.
+Now let's assume that we want to install software in the `LUMI/22.06` stack.
 To load this version of LUMI software stack (and to possibly replace a version that we might have loaded earlier), we then execute

 ```bash
 $ module load LUMI/22.06